Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

-## This app is for Installing macOS High Sierra 10.13 on Hackintosh PC and Laptop (Testing macOS High Sierra BETA-1, BETA-2, BETA-2+1).
+## This app is for Installing macOS High Sierra 10.13 on Hackintosh PC and Laptop (Testing macOS High Sierra Developer Beta 1,2,3,4,5,6,7).

-Containing also Clover EFI Bootloader revision v2.4k r4104 mode UEFI, ESP, Legacy
+Containing also Clover EFI Bootloader revision v2.4k r4187 mode UEFI, ESP, Legacy
 ### *** Important *** You can not use the Clover Post Installer package on an APFS volume

 PS: (Working for UEFI and Legacy configurations)